techone --guide=cloud-migration

 Not sure which path to take?

-We will go through your applications and tell you what belongs in the cloud and what does not.
+We'll review your applications and tell you what belongs in the cloud and what does not.